US electrical-contractor market, mapped

 We believe

-Commercial-electrical is one of the most under-rolled verticals on this list.
-Quanta Services (NYSE:PWR) operates roughly 200 sub-brand operating companies that collectively employ 16,000 electricians, but our chain-resolver shows only one of them in the office-network view (PAR Electrical, roughly 21 locations).
-MYR Group has the same problem: 9 subsidiaries, only Sturgeon Electric visible.
-The actual market story is that public commercial-electrical companies have rolled up roughly 600 to 800 sub-brand operating offices across the top 5 names (Quanta, MYR, Rosendin, Cupertino Electric, IES Holdings), but the brand identities never roll up to the parent.
+Quanta Services (NYSE:PWR) operates roughly 200 sub-brand operating companies that collectively employ 16,000 electricians, but our chain-resolver surfaces only one of them clearly at the office-network level: PAR Electrical, roughly 21 locations.
+MYR Group has the same problem.
+Nine subsidiaries, with Sturgeon Electric the only one visible in most generalist databases.
+Across the top five names by revenue, somewhere between 600 and 800 operating offices are sitting under brand identities that never surface to the parent.

 If you sell into electrical contractors, you are probably segmenting on the wrong axis.
 The parent-by-revenue view flatters Quanta and MYR.
 The brand-on-the-truck view flatters Mr. Electric.
-Neither tells you which 500 procurement seats actually write checks for switchgear, software, or training.
-That is the cut we built for.
+Neither tells you which 500 procurement seats actually write checks for switchgear, software, or training this quarter.
+A revenue ranking is excellent for tracking M&A. It is not a call list.
+The establishment-count view is the call list.

 Do not buy this if any of the following are true.

 You only sell at the Quanta and MYR enterprise tier.
-If your motion is one annual contract with the public majors, you do not need 70,000 records.
+If your motion is one annual contract with the public majors, you do not need the full establishment base.
 You need a focused account list of 5 to 10 logos and the procurement seat at each subsidiary.
 Save your budget.

 You sell to homeowners directly.
-Consumer electrical-repair leads, smart-home end users, and home-improvement direct-to-consumer brands want a different set, the residential household database, not B2B owner contacts.
+Consumer electrical-repair leads, smart-home end users, and home-improvement direct-to-consumer brands want a different dataset, the residential household database, not B2B owner contacts.

-If you Google "largest electrical contractors in the US," the top result is almost always the latest ENR Top 600 list.
-ENR is the canonical industry ranking and it is excellent for what it does, which is rank specialty contractors by self-reported annual revenue.
-That is the right lens for tracking M&A, deal flow, and revenue concentration.
-It is not the right lens for figuring out which 500 procurement seats your AE team should call this quarter.
+If you Google “largest electrical contractors in the US,” the top result is almost always a revenue ranking.
+Revenue rankings are excellent for what they do: rank specialty contractors by self-reported annual revenue.
+That is the right lens for tracking M&A and deal flow.
+It is not the right lens for figuring out which procurement seats to call this quarter.

 The revenue lens flatters the public majors.
 Quanta reports billions, MYR reports billions, and the field looks consolidated.
-The location lens does not flatter anyone.
-By US establishment count, the 10 largest brands run roughly 500 visible locations against a Census universe of 70,000.
+The location lens shows something different.
+By US establishment count, the 10 largest brands run fewer than 500 visible locations.
 That is under 1 percent of the market by location count.
-The other 99 percent is somebody else's truck.
+The other 99 percent is somebody else’s truck.

 The second problem is that enterprise B2B databases roll up by parent and lose the buyer.
-They show "Quanta Services" as one customer at the Houston HQ and the roughly 200 subsidiary operating companies collapse into a single row.
-The actual buyer for most electrical-contractor vendor categories is a branch manager, a regional general manager at the subsidiary, or an independent owner who never reports up to corporate procurement.
-ENR sees the revenue but not the procurement seat.
+They show “Quanta Services” as one customer at the Houston HQ, and roughly 200 subsidiary operating companies collapse into a single row.
+The actual buyer for most electrical-contractor vendor categories is a branch manager, a regional GM at the subsidiary, or an independent owner who never reports up to corporate procurement.
+A revenue ranking sees the revenue but not the procurement seat.
 Generalist databases see the parent but not the branch.
 The establishment-level view sees both.

 This is the gap Orbital sits in.
-We map the universe of US small and mid-market businesses, classify each location into its market, attribute sub-brands back to the public parent where 10-K disclosures support it, and find the owner or decision-maker for the long tail.
-That works for electrical contractors the same way it works for HVAC, pest control, and convenience retail.
-What is specific to electrical is the layer on top: sub-segment (residential service, commercial new construction, commercial service, industrial, utility T and D, low-voltage and data, solar EPC), license tier, and the per-state journeyman or master number when the operator publishes it.
-We are the establishment-count complement to ENR, not a replacement for it.
-Both views belong in your stack.
-ENR Top 600 is the revenue lens; this is the location lens.
-The Census County Business Patterns series is the universe-of-the-vertical anchor, refreshed annually with an 18 to 24 month lag.
+We map the universe of US small and mid-market businesses, classify each location into its market, attribute sub-brands back to the public parent where public disclosures support it, and find the owner or decision-maker for the long tail.
+What is specific to electrical is the layer on top: sub-segment, license tier, and the per-state journeyman or master number when the operator publishes it.
+We are the establishment-count complement to the revenue rankings, not a replacement for them.

 Questions